zachncurry/TryHackMe/README.md

 - ">" - Used to redirect output and over writes the file
 - ">>" - The redirector does the same thing, but instead of overwriting, it will just add the output to the bottom of the file

+**SOC Simulator**
+Step 1: Find all true positives
+Step 2: Read the documentation
+Step 3: Investigate the alert queue
+Step 4: Take ownership of an alert
+Step 5: Deep dive into the SIEM [Splunk]

+**Alert 1:** Inbound Email Containing Suspicious External Link
+Decision: True Positive
+Explanation: The link within the email is to another company impersonating Human Resources to our employee redirecting them to an external website.

+**Alert 2:** Access to Blacklisted External URL Blocked by Firewall
+Decision: True Positive
+Explanation: Known malicious IP - Escalate for further review as to why our IP tried to access was it by accident, a phishing breach, or an inside threat.

+**Alert 3:** Inbound Email Containing Suspicious External Link
+Decision: True Positive
+Explanation: The sender and external link are impersonating Microsoft.